 Heroin side effects have a devastating impact on the human body.
 In addition, there are wide-reaching medical and social impacts.
-The use of heroin rose in the U.S. over the past decade, coinciding with an increase in people abusing prescription opioid drugs like Vicodin and Oxycontin.
-Because it is easier to acquire and lower costing, some end up switching to heroin.
+The use of heroin rose in the United States over the past decade, coinciding with an increase in people abusing prescription opioid drugs like Vicodin and OxyContin.
+Because it is easier to acquire and lower cost, some switch to heroin.

 Heroin converts to morphine once it enters the human body.
 The drug immediately binds to opioid receptors, causing users to feel what is typically described as a pleasant rush.
 However, the pleasure the drug elicits varies depending on the amount taken and the pace it reaches the brain.

 For example, the following heroin side effects usually accompany the initial rush:

 - Slowing heart functions and breathing